Management of Resource at the Network Edge for Federated Learning: Introduction

-The FEEL brings a set of resource management challenges that impact the performance of the execution of FL tasks, since it defines how services and applications should be executed as well as the configurations of edge nodes to receive the tasks.
-These challenges include the discovery of edge resources, deployment of FL tasks, traffic migration, load balancing, and energy consumption.
-The constraints of limited bandwidth, uncertain device availability, and unbalanced data~\cite{kairouz2019advances} make resource allocation decisions crucial for the adequate processing of FL.
+FEEL brings a set of resource management challenges that impact the performance of FL tasks, since it defines how services and applications should be executed and how edge nodes should be configured to receive the tasks.
+These challenges include discovering edge resources, deployment of FL tasks, traffic migration, load balancing, and energy consumption.
+The constraints of limited bandwidth, uncertain device availability, and unbalanced data~\cite{kairouz2019advances} make resource allocation decisions crucial for an adequate execution of FL.

-This paper focuses on the management of resources at the network edge to support federated learning, data imbalance, intense communication, task distribution, energy consumption, and high delay for migration are also addressed in this paper.
-More specifically, the topics in edge resource management included are the following: \begin{enumerate} \item Discovery: protocols for discovery of edge resources to select resources for deployment. \item Deployment: solutions for deployment at federated edge networks. \item Load Balancing: mechanisms for balancing the workload at the edge. \item Migration: mechanisms for migrating tasks across edge nodes. \item Energy efficiency: solutions for increasing energy efficiency without interfering with the performance (e.g. accuracy) of learning algorithms, including data training and inference. \end{enumerate}
+This paper focuses on the management of resources at the network edge to support federated learning.
+Data imbalance, intense communication, task distribution, energy consumption, and high delay for migration are also addressed in this paper.
+More specifically, the topics in edge resource management included are the following: \begin{enumerate} \item Discovery: protocols for the discovery of edge resources to select resources for deployment. \item Deployment: solutions to deploy services and applications on federated edge networks. \item Load Balancing: mechanisms for balancing the workload at the edge. \item Migration: mechanisms for migrating tasks across edge nodes. \item Energy efficiency: solutions for increasing the energy efficiency without interfering with the performance of learning algorithms, including data training and inference. \end{enumerate}

 Both edge computing and FL have been the focus of great interest recently.
 However, resource management of edge devices to realize federated learning has not received much attention.
 This paper aims at filling this gap and suggests potential future investigations by pointing out open problems involving the mentioned aspects of edge resource management.